 Carrying over leave

-Temporary statutory rules introduced by the Government mean that employees who are unable to take their annual leave entitlement due to COVID-19, can carry over up to 20 days (pro-rated for part-time staff) of annual leave over a two year period.
+Temporary statutory rules introduced by the UK Government mean that employees who are unable to take their annual leave entitlement due to COVID-19, can carry over up to 20 days (pro-rated for part-time staff) of annual leave over a two year period.

 For contractual annual leave, NHS Employers have issued guidance for England.
 Where employees cannot use all their annual leave because of the pandemic, employers should consider revising their local policies to exercise maximum flexibilities in relation to carrying over of leave to the next leave year.

 Acting outside of your usual role